 - Tax Law §§ 1801(a)(6): willfully failing to collect sales, excise, or withholding tax that is required to be collected.

 - Tax Law §§ 1801(a)(7): willfully and with an intent to evade any tax, failing to pay a tax due

 - Tax Law §§ 1801(a)(8): issuing False Exemption Certificates

 Apart from these federal statutes, New York State also has its own legislation regarding taxes and related offenses, which provides a classification of tax offenses (from misdemeanors to felonies) and defines penalties for them.

-We have gained wide expertise in communicating with such government bodies as the IRS, the DOJ and others.
-Engaging experienced forensic accountants, hard money lenders, and our tax fraud defense lawyers may be able to dismiss the case early in the investigative process, or if we intervene later, to communicate with the U.S. Attorney and and convince to pass the case back to the Dept. of Justice for a non-criminal resolution.
-And even if the case reaches trial and appeal, we may still be able to negotiate a favorable plea and minimize criminal penalties.
+We have gained vast expertise in communicating with government bodies such as the IRS, the DOJ, and others.
+By engaging experienced forensic accountants, hard money lenders, and our tax fraud lawyers, we may be able to dismiss the tax fraud case early in the investigative process, or if we intervene later, communicate with the US Attorney and convince passing the tax fraud case back to the Department of Justice for a non-criminal resolution with civil penalties.